Last updated: 11 Dec 2017

 4. Fund Binance Account

 What Binance account, you ask?
-If you haven't already, make an account on Binance, and have your 2FA and so forth configured for extra security.
+If you haven't already, make an account on Binance (disclaimer: my referral link), and have your 2FA and so forth configured for extra security.
 One of the great conveniences of Binance is that, just by signing up, you are "Lv.
 1" and can withdraw up to 2 BTC per day.
 You should see a screen like below once you are up and running:

 Now hover over the menu nav dropdown "Funds" and select "Deposits Withdrawals".
 This page will show you the entire list of coins that are traded on Binance.
 We can think of these line items as all of our online wallets that hold our coins on the exchange.